 - The CN Rail northern main line crosses the area from east to west roughly paralleling the Highway # 16 corridor traveling through the communities of Telkwa and Smithers.
 Along this part of its route, it mainly travels on the west side of the Bulkley River.
-A major rail accident in the area could seriously impact residents, the environment, and cut off large areas to emergency services, particularly if hazardous materials were involved. - To have rail service interrupted for any length of time would seriously impact the transport of goods to and from the area. - Rail traffic will increase substantially over the next few years as the Prince Rupert container port construction continues and this will further increase the risk of, and the effects of a CN Rail transportation route failure. - There are volumes of hazardous materials transported by CN rail along this route to Prince Rupert including:
+A major rail accident in the area could seriously impact residents, the environment, and cut off large areas to emergency services, particularly if hazardous materials were involved. - Rail traffic will increase substantially over the next few years as the Prince Rupert container port construction continues and further increasing the risk. - > CN Line runs directly adjacent to Witset Lake the communities water source. - > There are volumes of hazardous materials transported by CN rail along this route to Prince Rupert including:

-Substance PIN # 8 and Recommended Evacuation Radius 9 LP Gas UN1978 Initial downwind evacuation for at least 800m Gasoline UN1203 Initial evacuation for 800 meters in all directions MTBE (Methyl-tert-butylether) UN2398 Initial evacuation for 800 meters in all directions Methanol UN1230 Initial evacuation for 800 meters in all directions Fuel Oil Diesel Fuel UN1202 Initial evacuation for 800 meters in all directions Caustic Soda UN1823 Initial evacuation for 800 meters in all directions Sulphuric Acid UN1830 Initial evacuation for 800 meters in all directions Anhydrous Ammonia UN1005 Initial evacuation for 1600 meters in all directions Hydrogen Peroxide UN2014 Initial evacuation for 800 meters in all directions Chlorine UN1017 Initial evacuation for 800 meters in all directions Sulphur Dioxide UN1079 Initial evacuation for 1600 meters in all directions
+Substance PIN # 7 and Recommended Evacuation Radius 8 LP Gas UN1978 Initial downwind evacuation for at least 800m Gasoline UN1203 Initial evacuation for 800 meters in all directions MTBE (Methyl-tert-butylether) UN2398 Initial evacuation for 800 meters in all directions Methanol UN1230 Initial evacuation for 800 meters in all directions Fuel Oil Diesel Fuel UN1202 Initial evacuation for 800 meters in all directions Caustic Soda UN1823 Initial evacuation for 800 meters in all directions Sulphuric Acid UN1830 Initial evacuation for 800 meters in all directions Anhydrous Ammonia UN1005 Initial evacuation for 1600 meters in all directions Hydrogen Peroxide UN2014 Initial evacuation for 800 meters in all directions Chlorine UN1017 Initial evacuation for 800 meters in all directions Sulphur Dioxide UN1079 Initial evacuation for 1600 meters in all directions